minio/directpv/docs/volume-management.md

 Refer to the [list volumes command](./command-reference.md#volumes-command) for more information.

 ## Expand volume
 DirectPV supports online volume expansion which does not require restart of pods using those volumes.
 This is automatically done after setting expanded size to `Persistent Volume Claim`.
-Below is an example.
+Below is an example:
 ```sh
 # Get 'minio-data-1-minio-0' Persistent volume claim.
 $ kubectl get pvc minio-data-1-minio-0 -o yaml > minio-data-1-minio-0.yaml